 Cutting Out Ties

-The beauty of knit fabric, is that is doesn’t fray, and when pulled it will curl.
+The beauty of knit fabric is that it doesn’t fray, and when pulled it will curl.
 You may be asking why do we want it to curl?
 When it curls it creates a little tube, like an enclosed tie, but you don’t have to sew it to keep it that way like you would a woven fabric.

 If you don’t have any knit fabric or T-shirts to make ties with, I found a great resource where you can purchase this stuff already made.
 It’s called “FARMYARN”.
 This yarn is made from recycled lycra fabric that is REALLY stretchy and durable.
 It’s like elastic and can be used in so many ways ie: FACE MASKS!
 You can read more about it and buy it HERE.